samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v2.5
+- Purpur fork updated to 1.18
+- Fixed the download links of the Purpur fork
+- Fixed the download links of the Magma fork
+- Fixed the download links of the Paper fork
+- Fixed the download links of the Travertine fork
+- Fixed the download links of the Waterfall fork
 ### v2.4
 - Vanilla jar updated to 1.18
 - Paper fork updated to 1.18